3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 What you need to do after an OS recovery process

-• In the first step, you need to run the “Disk Utility”.
-This is used to scan the integrity of the file system as well as the hard disk.
-It is always possible that your error message stemmed out from any physical problem with the hard disk.
+1. In the first step, you must run the “Disk Utility”.
+This is used to scan the integrity of the file system and the hard disk.
+It is always possible that your error message stemmed from any physical problem with the hard disk.

-• Then you need to use the system file checker utility.
+2. Then, you need to use the system file checker utility.
 This is used to scan and fix any corrupted system files.
-It is unlikely that the steps we have talked on shall cause problems with system files but it is possible as well.
+It is unlikely that the steps we have discussed will cause problems with system files, but it is also possible.
 It is quite easy to check on and fix.

-As such error messages can be a bit intimidating as they pop up, this is because of the little information user is given when they appear, these are easy to repair.
-The user just needs to know what to look for and have the recovery solution ready to load.
+As such error messages can be a bit intimidating as they pop up, because of the little information the user is given when they appear; these are easy to repair.
+The user needs to know what to look for and have the recovery solution ready to load.

-READ: How to turn on the Local Group Policy Editor in Windows 10/Windows 11.
+READ: How to turn on the Local Group Policy Editor in Windows 10/11.

-I hope the above has helped you fix the BCD bootrec errors you have been seeing.
+I hope the above has helped you fix the BCD bootrec.exe errors you have seen.
 We use a variety of EFI shell commands in CMD to repair the bootloader.
-Let me know if there is an alternative method you know of that can be mentioned above.
+Let me know if you know of an alternative method that can be mentioned above.

 Leave A Reply